The Exodus wallet is a multicurrency cryptocurrency wallet that has generated a great deal of buzz since its launch back in 2016.

 - 14 Wallet Support

 Ideal Exodus Wallet User

-Exodus was built with an easy to use interface, perfect for new users, but robust and secure enough for crypto veterans, making it ideal for most mainstream crypto enthusiasts who are looking for a secure, easy to use, beautiful wallet that offers a whole host of functions and features.
-It’s also a great choice for those who hold a variety of popular coins since it supports over 145 different cryptocurrencies, with more being added all the time.
+Exodus was built with an easy-to-use interface, perfect for new users, but robust and secure enough for crypto veterans, making it ideal for most mainstream crypto enthusiasts who are looking for a secure, easy-to-use, beautiful wallet that offers a whole host of functions and features.
+It’s also a great choice for those who hold a variety of popular coins since it supports over 250 different cryptocurrencies, with more being added all the time.

 The Exodus desktop wallet is currently available for Windows, Linux and Mac OSX operating systems for desktop, and a mobile version available for both IOS and Android.
 All the available versions can be downloaded from the Exodus website directly, or found in the Apple App Store and Google Play Store.

 Exodus wallet is as safe and secure as a software wallet can be, keeping in mind, as with any desktop or mobile cryptocurrency wallet, Exodus wallet is only as secure as the device it is installed on.
 If the device that holds a cryptocurrency wallet has a virus, malware, or is compromised, the security of the wallet is at risk.
 Exodus has written an extensive in-depth article on all the best practices to follow to keep your crypto safe which is worth reading for any crypto user.

 One of the largest criticisms when reading Exodus reviews from users is the lack of integration with traditional two-factor authentication methods such as Google Authenticator or Authy.
 There are two reasons that Exodus opts not to offer support for features such as email backups or 2-factor authentication.
 One of the reasons is due to potential security breaches and hacks of a user’s email, Exodus wanted to limit reliance on the security of third-party applications.